drupalprojects/admin_theme/README.txt

 Requirements
 ------------

-This module requires Drupal 6.
-A Drupal 5 version is available.
+This module requires Drupal 7.
+A Drupal 5 and 6 version are available.

 Installation